soumyaRauth/turbo-typedoc/packages/typedoc-config/README.md

 Thats it!

-run the dommand `turbo document` from the root of your workspace and see the documentation generated inside your application.
+run the Command `turbo document` from the root of your workspace and see the documentation generated inside your application.
 Thanks! happy coding!

+contributer Name: sdr Profile: [sdrauth](https://www.npmjs.com/~sdrauth)